 Congratulations!
 You have made the decision to enroll in nursing school and you are now ready to be the nurse you have dreamed about for what seems like forever.
 Wait…. there is one more challenge to getting that registered nurse license…. passing the NCLEX!

-As an NCLEX candidate, the first thing one should do is visit the National Council of State Boards of Nursing website and review the candidate information.
-It is important to review the Test Plan as this will give information on test content to the candidate.
-Make sure to look at the NCSBN’s Candidate Bulletin and Information page for helpful information.
+If you have been wondering what the NCLEX exam is, then you should first know what it is for.
+The purpose of the exam is to determine if it's safe for you to begin practice as a nurse.
+The exam itself has four major categories and eight subcategories regarding meeting client needs.
+As an NCLEX candidate, you should visit the National Council of State Boards (NCSBN) of Nursing website and review the candidate information.
+It is important to review the Test Plan as this will give the most up-to-date information on test content to the candidate.
+Also, make sure to look at the NCSBN’s Candidate Bulletin and Information page for helpful information.

-You should know that the NCLEX is a Computer Adaptive Test (CAT) where the computer is adjusting to your correct or incorrect answers.
+As you prepare for the NCLEX, you should know that it is a Computer Adaptive Test (CAT), which means the computer adjusts to your correct or incorrect answers.
 The computer is looking for a 95% confidence interval that you are competent and will pass the exam.
 There are at least 75 questions on the exam, with a total of 265 questions possible.
 Please remember, you do not automatically fail if you answer more than 75 questions.
 Just keep going and do not self-evaluate your performance as you test.

 - Know the test format---CAT.
 And how it is graded (75 questions, max of 265 with a 95% confidence interval)